-What You Need Before You Start Customizing Your Campaign
+What You Need Before Customizing Your Facebook Contest

 For this example campaign, we wanted to use a company with high brand recognition, that is known for their design and brand messaging.
 So we chose Zappos, the popular online shoe retailer well known for their brand personality, and simple, beautiful imagery.